zvr/filesdb/Ideas/README.md

   * Delete file from the database <br />
   -> Command: delete|filename or d|filename

   * Update database.
 Files may have change.
-Update command should have "a clever mechanism".
+Update command should have "a cleaver mechanism".
 Database may be huge. <br />
   There must be many versions of update command. <br />
   -> Command: update or u